predobraj2/couchbase-aspnet/README.md

 ASP.NET SessionState Provider

 * Port of the [Enyim Memcached Provider](https://github.com/enyim/memcached-providers) to Couchbase Server
+* Session data compression is supported, starting from version 1.3.0
+* Provider write his configuration during start to Windows Event Log.
+Check Application/CouchbaseSessionStateProvider source
+* In version 1.3.0 trivial MVC example was removed from solution.

 ## Requirements

-* You'll need .NET Framework 3.5 or later to use the precompiled binaries.
+* You'll need .NET Framework 4 or later to use the precompiled binaries.
-* To build the client, you'll need Visual Studio 2010 with MVC 3 installed.
+* To build the client, you'll need Visual Studio 2012.
-* The Nuget package for [CouchbaseNetClient 1.1.6](http://nuget.org/packages/CouchbaseNetClient) is referenced by Couchbase.AspNet
+* The Nuget package for CouchbaseNetClient (http://nuget.org/packages/CouchbaseNetClient) is referenced by Couchbase.AspNet
 * Couchbase Server 1.8

 ## Configuring the SessionState provider